R-M-Patel/PharmQuizGame/Documentation/README.md

 data once the first version of the PharmGenius schema was built in phpmyadmin.

 pharm_genius schema - PROD.sql - the production version of the databaes containing only
 a user account for Dr. Ravi Patel.
-A blank slate.
+A blank slate. username: Ra_vee password: pharmadmin

 pharm_genius schema - TEST.sql - the development version of the database.
 Contains a good amount of data with which developers can test site functionality.